ANY_VALUE Function

 Description

-The ANY_VALUE function is used to randomly select and return a value from a set of data.
+The ANY_VALUE function randomly selects and returns a value from a set of data.
 When processing multiple data rows, this function can simplify queries and improve efficiency.

 Parameter Description